ktravaglini/BIOC281/Classes/3/Tutorial 3 Instructions.md

 cd $GROUP_HOME/BIOC281/Classes/3
 ```

-## Download Human Lung Cell Atlas data and metadata from hsc.stanford.edu (Travaglini et al (2020) _Nature_)
+## Download Human Lung Cell Atlas data and metadata from hsc.stanford.edu
 This dataset contains ~75,000 cells captured using 10x (90%) and SmartSeq2 (10%) from the lung of 3 human patients.
+See Travaglini et al (2020) _Nature_ (in press, _bioRxiv_) for details.

 ```bash
 wget http://hsc.stanford.edu/resources/DataObjects/krasnow_hlca_10x_raw.rds